filipdanic/use-map/README.md

 ## Related

-If you like `use-map` you might find [use-array](https://filipdanic.github.io/use-array/) useful as well.
+If you like `use-object` you might find [use-array](https://filipdanic.github.io/use-array/) useful as well.